julienw/article-keyboardevent/article-keyboard-event.md

 Unfortunately it's implemented only in Blink and Firefox so far.

-### Cross-browser WASD controls
+### Cross-browser controls

 [The wonderful MDN wiki has a good example about how to control a game using WASD or arrows](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/code#Handle_keyboard_events_in_a_game).

-But it's not cross-browser, especially it doesn't work on Safari because Safari doesn't implement this specification yet.
+But it's not cross-browser, especially it doesn't work on Safari or Internet Explorer because they doesn't implement this specification yet (it should come in next Safari version 10.1 though!).
 So let's look at how we can have some cross-browser code.

 Of course, where the specification isn't implemented, it won't work properly on a non-QWERTY keyboard, so it's a good idea to also handle the arrow keys that always are at the same place everywhere.
+In this example I also use the numeric pad and the IJKL keys as they're less likely to be at different locations.

 ```javascript
 ```